 It's also good to keep in mind that it's not always you – sometimes, it's them.

 "When you're not hearing something [from a hiring manager], often it has more to do with internal decisions and processes than it does you," said Maxie McCoy, a career expert.
-"Remember, this is professional, and put yourself in the hiring manager's shoes.
-Checking in is a good thing.
+"Remember, this is professional, and … checking in is a good thing.
 Just make sure to do it in a way that is respectful of someone's time."